Winner 2 Outer Critics Circle™ Awards

 Winner4 Drama Desk™ Awards

-Life of Pi is the most nominated play of the season and the epic tale of adventure NYC has been waiting for.
-This Olivier Award-winning West End hit is “an exhilarating evening of theater” (The Wall Street Journal) and “gives new life to Broadway” (The Today Show).
+Life of Pi is an the epic tale of adventure.
+This Tony Award® and Olivier Award-winning hit is “an exhilarating evening of theater” (The Wall Street Journal) and “gives new life to Broadway” (The Today Show).
 After a shipwreck in the middle of the Pacific Ocean, a sixteen-year-old boy named Pi survives on a lifeboat with four companions— a hyena, a zebra, an orangutan and a Royal Bengal tiger.
 A truly remarkable story unfolds of hope, faith, and perseverance that speaks to every generation.
 Told through incomparable puppetry and exquisite stagecraft, Life of Pi creates a visually breathtaking journey that will leave you filled with awe and joy.
-Get your tickets now to this thrilling new production that “will make you believe in the power of theater” (The Times of London).
+Life of Pi played it’s final Broadway performance on July 23.

 “It’s a wonder!